Command-line interface#

 To check your installation of tc, enter the following command:

-Expected output (after a number of seconds) is PASSED TEST.
+Expected output (after several seconds) is PASSED TEST.
 If you get FAILED TEST, something went wrong in the installation process.
 If the installation test fails, please report your experience by creating a new issue.

 If your installation passes the test, you are ready to begin using tc to analyze tax reforms.
 Continue reading this section for information about how to do that.
 But if you want a quick hint about the range of tc capabilities, enter the following: